All Saints' Church, Wigan

 All Saints' Church in Wallgate, Wigan, Greater Manchester, England, is an Anglican parish church.
-It is in the deanery of Wigan, the archdeaconry of Warrington and the Diocese of Liverpool.
+It is in the deanery of Wigan, the archdeaconry of Warrington and St.Helens, the Diocese of Liverpool.
 The church is recorded in the National Heritage List for England as a designated Grade II* listed building, and stands on a hill in the centre of the town.